 To start your grits, bring chicken broth and garlic to a boil in a medium sauce pan.
 Whisk in the quick cook grits, making sure there are no lumps.
 Turn down your heat and let those grits simmer until nice and thick.
 This usually takes about 8-10 minutes.

-Now it’s time to the salt and pepper, eggs, and all that indulgent cheese that will be so melty and delicious in less than an hour!
+Now it’s time to the salt and pepper, eggs, butter and all that indulgent cheese that will be so melty and delicious in less than an hour!

 Look at these cheese grits!
 So rich and smoky with that earthy gouda and garlic, balanced just right against the sharp cheddar.
 You could just stop right here if you wanted.
 This is a perfect side dish for dinner instead of potatoes or could round out any brunch or hearty breakfast just like it is.